My Pool Day Essentials

 Towels

-This one may seem obvious but when you’re running around packing for the pool, it’s easy to forget something.
+This one may seem obvious, but when you’re running around packing for the pool, it’s easy to forget something.
 So always make sure to pack lots of towels.
-The hooded ones are kid recommended.
-I always pack one more towel than there are people just in case.
+Lots of towels because, let’s face it, half are soaked before you are ever ready to dry off.
+Both my kids have the hooded towels, and they give them two thumbs up.

 Pool floaties

 I’m not here to enter the debate on pool floaties, but whatever you choose to use, pack it!
-If you swim at a family members house, like we do at our in-laws, you could also purchase a second pair and keep them at their house to ensure they always have access to the floaties.
+If you swim at a family member’s house, as we do at our in-laws, you could also purchase a second pair and keep them at their house to ensure they always have access to the floaties.

 Swim diapers